DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 * Write good code so everyone can read and understand easily.
 * the harder is to understand code and to reason about the code the more difficult it will be to add new features add to more the functionality to the application.
 Hence it is called bad code.
+* An important part of web-development is actually handle the errors. because its very common that errors happen in web-application.

 ---
 ## 📘 Operators are functions